Solo Notes: Surveying as a Practice

 Q: How do you stay on top of the latest trends and technologies?

 A: I manage to stay on top of the latest trends and technologies by being very active in my state surveying association, the Professional Land Surveyors of Oregon.
 The PLSO provides training seminars at the annual conference, and I am the head of a very active mentoring program.
 If someone phones or e-mails the Education and Outreach Committee and wants to know something about a subject, such as ground penetrating radar, then I try to connect a PLSO member with someone who is skilled and knowledgeable about its use.
 Just facilitating the connection tends to bleed some knowledge on to me, perhaps through osmosis.

 Q: Do you have any memorable stories from field work and/or a favorite project you worked on?

 A: As for memorable stories, I regularly write columns about them in the Oregon Surveyor magazine.
 I will include one story, which was about science fiction writer, Ursula LaGuinn’s chicken.
-[See article in this month’s digital edition of POB.]
+[Click here to read the article.]

 Q: What has been your biggest challenge so far?

 A: I believe my biggest challenge so far was dealing with the downturn, which started in late 2007 and lasted until late 2015.
 Trying to keep a company solvent during a time when builders could not obtain credit was extremely tough.
 There were many months when I paid everyone but myself.
 Working as hard as I did without a paycheck was difficult.
 I would guess that more than half of all surveying firms went out of business in our area during the downturn.
 Out of work surveyors were desperate for jobs, and they would hang up their shingle and drive prices down by working for next to nothing.
 Starving a little less quickly is not a formula for business success.